BooksActually: Math Paper Press

 BooksActually ran a boutique publishing house, Math Paper Press, focusing on developing new literary voices in Singapore, and has published more than 90 titles since its inception in 2011.
 Math Paper Press also distributed books from independent presses such as Giramondo (Australia) and design firms such as Hjgher and Anonymous Pte Ltd, and expanded into publishing comics and graphic novels.

-It has published award-winning authors such as Alvin Pang, Alfian Sa'at and Cyril Wong.
+It had published award-winning authors such as Alvin Pang, Alfian Sa'at and Cyril Wong.
 In the 2016 Singapore Literature Prize shortlist, the press placed four of the six titles for the English Poetry category.
 The press co-won the 2014 Singapore Literature Prize in English Poetry for Joshua Ip's "sonnets from the singlish".
-Subsequently, the 2016 Singapore Literature Prize in English Poetry was shared between Cyril Wong's "The Lover's Inventory" and Desmond Kon's "I Didn't Know Mani Was A Conceptualist", both Math Paper Press titles.
+Subsequently, the 2016 Singapore Literature Prize in English Poetry was shared between Cyril Wong's The Lover's Inventory and Desmond Kon's I Didn't Know Mani Was A Conceptualist, both Math Paper Press titles.